AppleMusicLibrary_all.png

 Step 2

 Use this R snippet to read and process the .xml file.
-It might be a bit confusing when first working with .xmlfiles.
-However, once you understand their structuring it’s straightforward to generate a nice and clean tibble.
-This again is saved to an output folder in your project to be read in with Tableau in step 3.
-(I admit that this was also the first time I worked on .xmlfiles…)
+It might be a bit confusing when first working with .xml files.
+However, once you understand their structure, it’s straightforward to generate a nice and clean tibble.
+The output is then saved to a folder in your project to be read in with Tableau in step 3.
+(I admit that this was also the first time I worked with .xml files…)

 rm(list = ls())